 Students are responsible for requesting accommodations each term.
-After the student submits an Application for Disability Support Services (Appendix A) and initially meets with the appropriate campus ADA Coordinator to discuss potential accommodations, requests for accommodations for subsequent terms should be made by email to the appropriate campus ADA Coordinator before the start of the term.
+After the student submits an Application for Disability Support Services (Appendix A) and initially meets with the appropriate campus ADA Coordinator to discuss potential accommodations, requests for accommodations for subsequent terms should be made by email to the appropriate campus ADA Coordinator.
+This correspondence should take place before the start of the term.